 Who gets a copy of the IEP?
 The IEP must be accessible to each general education teacher, special education teacher, related service provider and other service providers who are responsible for its implementation.
-Each teacher and provider must be informed of their specific responsibilities related to implementing the student's IEP.
+Each teacher and provider must be informed of their specific responsibilities related to implementing the student's IEP and acknowledgement of receipt must be documented.